Some common types of data structures include:

 Why need data structure?

-- Efficient access and modification: Data structures are designed to provide efficient ways to access and modify data, such as constant-time lookups in a hash table or logarithmic-time operations in a balanced tree.
+- Efficient access and modification: Data structures are designed to provide efficient ways to access and modify data, such as constant-time lookups in a hash table or logarithmic-time operations in a balanced tree.- Memory management: Data structures are used to optimize the use of memory, such as by using dynamic arrays that can automatically resize as needed.

 - Algorithm design: Data structures are often used as building blocks in the design of algorithms, such as using a stack to implement a depth-first search or a priority queue to implement a shortest-path algorithm.